Ravjotrayat/Java-Python-Coding/Assignment 5/README.md

 To find the solution from above,write the leetcode question name in the search section and every solution contains the Leetcode question heading as well.

+* Questions are arranged from Easy to Hard level.

 -> [Build Array from Permutation](https://leetcode.com/problems/build-array-from-permutation/)

 -> [Concatenation of Array]()